 It's important to gauge why you're trying to make your baby move in the first place.
 Your doctor may ask you to keep track of “kick counts”, especially in the third trimester, which The Bump described as your baby’s patterns of movement, including kicks, rolls, swishes, or jabs.
 Keeping track of any decreases or changes in movement can prevent stillbirth and other complications.
 A 2019 study showed that 10 distinct movements in a two to three hour period is considered reassuring and “normal,” though every pregnancy is different and your doctor can best advise on your specific situation.
 The same study showed that the simple act of counting kicks can help improve maternal-child bond,

 Because the science is still out on whether cold drinks initiate fetal movement and some patients find that it works, many doctors do use this approach.
-Dr. Kathryn Wright, OB-GYN at Facey Medical Group, tells Romper that when she wants a patient to do kick counts, she suggests that they drink something cold and sugary, like orange juice.
-“If she has diabetes,” says Wright, “then I recommend ice water.”
+Dr. Kathryn Wright, OB-GYN at Facey Medical Group, tells Romper that when she wants a patient to do kick counts, she usually suggests that they drink something cold and sugary, like orange juice.
+But, “if she has diabetes,” says Wright, “then I recommend ice water.”
 She adds that moms should then lie on their left side and concentrate on the baby's movements.

 Some women find that their babies sleep after they eat, so they might want to do their kick counts before eating, Wright explains.
 She says others might find the opposite, so each woman should follow her baby's own behavior patterns.
 “There are no specific foods that work better than others,” adds Wright, “but high carbohydrate foods will raise one's blood sugar, and therefore the baby's blood sugar, faster than other foods.”